hardbyte/qabot/README.md

 ## Ideas

-- streaming mode to output results as they come in
+- Streaming mode to output results as they come in
 - token limits and better reporting of costs
 - Supervisor agent - assess whether a query is "safe" to run, could ask for user confirmation to run anything that gets flagged.
 - Often we can zero-shot the question and get a single query out - perhaps we try this before the MKL chain